-Ed: Google Photos, the search giant's popular online image storage and editing platform, has announced it will no longer provide free, unlimited cloud storage for ‘high quality’ photos and videos.
-Starting on June 1, 2021, any newly uploaded images will instead count towards the free 15GB of cloud storage that comes with every Google Account.
+Ed: Google Photos, the search giant's popular online image storage and editing platform, no longer provides free, unlimited cloud storage for ‘high quality’ photos and videos.
+Since June 1, 2021, newly uploaded images count towards the free 15GB of cloud storage that comes with every Google Account.

 Google Drive isn't just another cloud storage solution, it's also part of a suite (G Suite) that offers several free business-grade office apps (heck, we even use it in the office here).
 Like Dropbox, Drive is geared towards file sharing, with multiple users able to modify shared files.
 You can store photos on Drive, but it doesn't offer the same stylish setting as more photography-focused online storage.

 15GB of free storage comes with Drive, although this is shared by other Google apps like Gmail.
 Google uses AI and machine learning to automatically label people within pictures, and uses metadata (the recorded date and place) to make searching easier.
 If you have a Canon device, you can back up your photos to Google Photos by just using Wi-Fi.

 As part of Google One, you can increase the allocated space to 100GB for $19.99 per year, 200GB for $29.99 per year, and 2TB costs $99.99 per year.